 With continued improvements in technology and the growing advocacy efforts to equip neurodivergent learners with everything they need to have a learning environment that they feel fully included in, I feel that progress is being made.
 However, studies and research show a critical need for more direct, driven efforts.
 Educators, administrators, and family communities have to continue to work as one.
-As both a parent and educator, my innovation plan is designed to build off the extremely helpful research and case studies like the two highlighted to further advance what capabilities can be added to AAC devices in the future, while creating monumental changes for neurodivergent learners in the present.
+"To support learning and AAC use across contexts, selection of appropriate AAC systems must be followed by interventions and systematic data collection that guide formative and summative assessments.
+In response to the call for more progress monitoring and accountability measures, we urge special education teachers or case managers to lead the AAC teams in making data-based decisions" (Andziik et al, 2017, par.
+33).
+As both a parent and educator, my innovation plan is designed to build on the extremely helpful research and case studies like the two highlighted to further advance what capabilities can be added to AAC devices in the future, while creating monumental changes for neurodivergent learners in the present.